Situn09/DisplayGitRepo/README.md

 - Start the application with the following command:
 ##### sql
          npm start
+### 5.Port ready to Listen
+- you can see "port is ready to listen" in your terminal
+- now you can access backend in this url http://localhost:3000
 ### 5.Access the Application:
-- Open your web browser and navigate to http://localhost:3000 to access the GitHub Repository Search tool.
+- Open your web browser and navigate to https://situn09.github.io/DisplayGitRepo/ to access the GitHub Repository Search tool.
 ## Usage
 ### 1.User Repository Search:
 - Enter the GitHub username in the designated input field.